We attach great importance to peer review from external examiners as a key means of ensuring that:

 Role and responsibilities

-The external examiner handbook provides a comprehensive guide to the role and responsibilities of being an external examiner at Cardiff University in line with the revised UK Quality Code for Higher Education.and the Higher Education Academy.
+The External examiner policy provides a comprehensive guide to the role and responsibilities of being an external examiner at Cardiff University in line with the revised UK Quality Code for Higher Education.and the Higher Education Academy.

 We believe the role should not be confined to consideration of examination results and attendance at examining boards only.